 *I post photos on my facebook page most days.

 Havarí (roughly translating to "chaos") is the brain child of Berglind and Svavar.
-Though Iceland's population is relatively small, the East Fjords are very far from Landmannalaugar, so we were surprised to find that all our Icelandic friends knew about the place already.
+Though Iceland's population is relatively small, the East Fjords are far from Landmannalaugar, so we were surprised to find that all our Icelandic friends knew about the place already.
 Svavar's music, under the name Prins Póló, is well known in Iceland and I shortly realised that we had sometimes been working to his songs while we cleaned.
 Their vegan sausage "Bulsur" is also a house-hold name, but the Icelanders I spoke to about it were strongly divided as to whether this was a natural concept or not.
-For a nation historically unable to grow fruit or hardly any vegetables, not eating meat or fish can be a contentious issue; though plenty of young people are choosing to turn vegetarian or even vegan now, there are still many who find this very strange.
+For a nation historically unable to grow fruit or most vegetables, not eating meat or fish can be a contentious issue; though plenty of young people are choosing to turn vegetarian or even vegan now, there are still many who find this very strange.

-Our jobs are to run the cafe through the Winter (11-4 every day if you're passing), look after the hostel for guests and cook the cakes, soup, mashed potato and other food sold for lunch.
+Our jobs are to run the cafe through the winter (11-4 every day if you're passing); look after the hostel for guests; and cook the cakes, soup, mashed potato and other food sold for lunch.
 We live on-site in the old farm house pictured below.